netzpirat/jruby-notify/README.md

 Developed by Michael Kessler, [mksoft.ch](https://mksoft.ch).

-If you like Haml Coffee Assets, you can watch the repository at [GitHub](https://github.com/netzpirat/haml_coffee_assets) and follow [@netzpirat](https://twitter.com/#!/netzpirat) on Twitter for project updates.
+If you like JRuby Notify, you can watch the repository at [GitHub](https://github.com/netzpirat/jruby-notify) and follow [@netzpirat](https://twitter.com/#!/netzpirat) on Twitter for project updates.

 ## Development